Juli Clover, writing at MacRumors:

 Mainstream publications teem with dribble like the article Clover pushed out on Jan.
 15 because it’s easy.
 It’s easy to not ask questions and not think deeply about a given topic.
 It’s hard to look past the public relations bullshit, ask real questions and craft an article with unique, valuable content.

-Webster’s New World Dictionary defines a reporter thusly:
+Webster’s New World College Dictionary defines a reporter thusly:

 a person who gathers information and writes reports for publication in a newspaper, magazine, etc.